 The size of cortical representation in the somatosensory cortex of a particular body part is also related to the size of the receptive fields in that body part.
 For example, because the fingertips have small receptive fields, and thus a greater degree of sensory acuity, they have a larger cortical representation.

-Nociceptors can be found in the skin, muscle, joints, bone and organs (other than the brain) and can fire in response to a number of different stimuli.
-Three types of nociceptors exist:
+Nociceptors can be found in the skin, muscle, joints, bone, and organs (other than the brain) and can fire in response to a number of different stimuli.
+Different types of nociceptors exist:

-- Thermal and mechano-thermal nociceptors – detects sensations which elicit pain which is slow and burning, or cold and sharp in nature
+- Thermal and mechano-thermal nociceptors – detect thermal sensations that elicit slow and burning, or cold and sharp in nature, pain.

-- Polymodal nociceptors – detects mechanical, thermal and chemical stimuli
+- Polymodal nociceptors – detect mechanical, thermal, and chemical stimuli.

 Transmission to the Spinal Cord

-Signals from mechanical, thermal and mechano-thermal nociceptors are transmitted to the dorsal horn of the spinal cord predominantly by Aδ fibres.
-These myelinated fibres have a low threshold for firing and the fast conduction speed means they are responsible for transmitting the first pain felt.
+Signals from mechanical, chemical, thermal, and mechano-thermal nociceptors are transmitted to the dorsal horn of the spinal cord predominantly via Aδ fibres.
+These myelinated fibres have a low threshold for firing and a fast conduction speed.
+Hence, they are responsible for transmitting the first pain felt.

-In addition, Aδ fibres permit for the localisation of pain and form the afferent pathway for the reflexes elicited by pain.
-Aδ fibres predominantly terminate in Rexed laminae I where they mainly release the neurotransmitter glutamate.
+In addition, Aδ fibres permit the localisation of pain and form the afferent pathway for the reflexes elicited by pain.
+Aδ fibres predominantly terminate in Rexed laminae I where they mainly release the neurotransmitter, glutamate.

 Compared to Aδ fibres, C fibres have a high threshold for firing.
 However, noxious stimuli can cause sensitisation of C fibres and reduce their threshold for firing.
-C fibres predominately terminate in Rexed laminae I and II and release the neurotransmitter substance P. Other neurotransmitters are released by primary afferent neurons terminating within the spinal cord such as aspartate and vasoactive peptide.
+C fibres predominately terminate in Rexed laminae II (known as substantia gelatinosa) and release the neurotransmitter substance P. Other neurotransmitters are released by primary afferent neurons terminating within the spinal cord such as aspartate and vasoactive peptide.

-A variety of factors are released upon tissue damage which lead to the activation of nociceptors.
+A variety of factors are released upon tissue damage which leads to the activation of nociceptors.
 These include:

 - Arachidonic acid